waseemnaseeven/42_DevSecOps/29_BADASS/P1/README.md

 1. Image with busybox
     - Use `Alpine Linux` as it's lightweight and suitable for network tasks.
-    - Include BusyBox to have essential UNIX utilities.
+    - Include bash

 2. Image with Routing Capabilities
     - Use a Linux distribution of your choice (e.g., Ubuntu, Debian) or directly frr/routing directly.
     - `FRRouting (FRR)`: An open-source routing software suite that supports BGP, OSPF, and IS-IS.
     - Installation:
         - Add the FRR repository and install using package manager.
-        - Configure `FRR daemons` (bgpd, ospfd, isisd).
+        - Configure `FRR daemons` (bgpd, ospfd, isisd) with the `daemons.conf` in the router folder.
         - Include BusyBox or equivalent for basic utilities.

 3. Test images locally